microprediction/microprediction/README.md

   - [papers, articles etc](https://github.com/microprediction/home)

 I like to provoke people into using market-inspired collective mechanisms for prediction.
 I used the options market to beat 97% of participants in the M6 contest. ([post](https://www.linkedin.com/posts/petercotton_the-options-market-beat-94-of-participants-activity-7020917422085795840-Pox0?utm_source=share&utm_medium=member_desktop) and [article](https://medium.com/geekculture/the-options-market-beat-94-of-participants-in-the-m6-financial-forecasting-contest-fa4f47f57d33).
-There are more provocations in my [book](https://mitpress.mit.edu/books/microprediction) too.
+My [book](https://mitpress.mit.edu/books/microprediction) is a meditation on the asymptotics of that style of observation.
+Read the [awards and reviews](https://microprediction.github.io/building_an_open_ai_network/feedback.html).

+![](https://github.com/microprediction/microprediction/blob/master/docs/assets/images/cotton_microprediction_3d_down.png)

 And since you are here here's a new [MontePrediction](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) game you can play.
 Yes, if you'd like to participate in my latest experiment you merely open this [colab notebook](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb), change the email, and run it.
 The notebook also describes the high dimensional game you'll be playing.

-![](https://github.com/microprediction/microprediction/blob/master/docs/assets/images/cotton_microprediction_3d_down.png)

 ### Stuff that works: benchmarking packages: [TimeMachines](https://github.com/microprediction/timemachines), [Precise](https://github.com/microprediction/precise), and [HumpDay](https://github.com/microprediction/humpday)